brendanbax/portfolio/README.md

 ## Why Astro

 In the past I've built my site with plain HTML, Jekyll, Gatsby, and Nuxt.
 I recently settled on a rewrite using Astro.js because it's framework agnostic, taking an islands architecture approach that enables flexible development technology.
-I like that I can include React or Vue in various parts of my site depending on my mood, and Astro doesn't work to hard to make it's own flavor of popular libraries.
+I like that I can include React or Vue in various parts of my site depending on my mood, and Astro doesn't work too hard to make it's own flavor of popular libraries.
 I also like the native markdown support and local data querying to build page content with data.

 ## Why Tailwind